 The plot dealt with the duo facing off against the Wizard, a hooded villain whose identity remains a mystery throughout the serial until the end.
-The serial covers their adventures in attempting to thwart the nefarious deeds of the Wizard.
+The serial covers their adventures in attempting to thwart the Wizard's nefarious deeds.

 The Batman and Robin serial provides examples of the following tropes:

 - Artistic License Physics: Remote control does not control any electronic device in a 50 mile radius, let alone machines that haven't been equipped to be remote controlled.

 - The Butler Did It: The Valet Did It

 - Canon Foreigner: Hammil, Carter, The Wizard, and the Wizard's underlings are all exclusive to this serial.

 - Character Shilling: Batman and Robin have been called a lot of things — "glamorous" is seldom one of them.

 - Death by Secret Identity: Vicki Vale's brother Jimmy finds out Batman is Bruce Wayne.
 Guess who doesn't survive to the end of the episode?

 - "Everybody Laughs" Ending: The ending...what else?

 - Evil Twin: Carter's brother, who has received no build-up, foreshadowing, or implication by the time he's revealed as the Wizard.